MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 ---
 title: Types of cards
-description: Describes all the cards and card actions available to bots in Teams ms.localizationpriority: high
+description: In this module, learn what are cards and card actions available to bots in Teams and create a hero, thumbnail and adaptive cards ms.localizationpriority: high ms.topic: reference
-keywords: bots cards reference ms.topic: reference
 ---